 - Never place nappy sacks in a baby's cot or pram.

 Copies of the localised poster for the Safety Campaign have been sent out to all organisations including nurseries and schools across the City and anyone wishing to get a copy of the poster for their own premises should contact the Trading Standards Service on (0191) 2116121.

 View the campaign poster. (pdf 954 kb)

-For any information contact the Trading Standards Service, Public Safety and Regulation, City of Newcastle upon Tyne, Civic Centre, Newcastle upon Tyne, NE1 8QH.
+For any information contact the Trading Standards Service, Directorate of Operations and Regulatory Services, City of Newcastle upon Tyne, Civic Centre, Newcastle upon Tyne, NE1 8QH.

 Phone: 0191 2116121